 Venture financing was the leading category in the month in terms of volume with 33 deals which accounted for 53.2% of all deals.

 In second place was M&A with 23 deals, followed by private equity with six transactions, respectively accounting for 37.1% and 9.7% of overall deal activity in the country’s technology industry during the month.

 How well do you really know your competitors?

 Access the most comprehensive Company Profiles on the market, powered by GlobalData.
 Save hours of research.
 Gain competitive edge.

 Your download email will arrive shortly

 Not ready to buy yet?
 Download a free sample

 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below formBy GlobalData

-In terms of value of deals, venture financing was the leading deal category in Germany’s technology industry with total deals worth $1.48bn, while M&A and private equity deals totalled $242.59m and $52.91m, respectively.
+In terms of value of deals, M&A was the leading deal category in Germany’s technology industry with total deals worth $185.2m, while private equity deals totalled $119.94m.

 Verdict deals analysis methodology